 Each year, the CUR Social Sciences Division awards a competitive Excellence in Mentoring Undergraduate Research in the Social Sciences (EMURSS) award.
 This award recognizes an outstanding mentor of undergraduate research in the social sciences who supports, encourages, and promotes a positive and inclusive scholarly and teaching environment for undergraduate students, as well as contributes to professional and personal development of students inside and outside of the classroom.
 The awardee will receive $100 and a plaque, and will be featured in the CUR Social Sciences Division's newsletter.
-The deadline for nominations is March 1, 2021.
+The deadline for nominations is currently closed.

 Mentoring involves more than directing projects and honors theses.
 It entails the ability to guide and motivate students academically by tapping into and understanding their interests, passions, and personal circumstances.
 More than just teaching students to adhere to deadlines and follow instructions, successful mentors must be a positive role model from which students can develop the skills and confidence needed to excel at the university level, as well as attain their career goals.
 This often begins with proactive mentoring of undergraduate research projects, which enhance student aptitude, cultivate intellectual reasoning and growth, and foster their critical thinking and public speaking skills.

 All students and faculty involved in CUR and work in the social sciences are invited to nominate candidates to receive this unique honor.

 Nominees should demonstrate one or more of the following:

 - Excellence in Research Guidance (as witnessed by student single authored or co-authored conference papers and publications, interdisciplinary group projects, honors thesis supervision, etc.)

 - Excellence in Presentation Mentoring (as witnessed by a successful track record of students presenting their work at university-level research forums through to state/regional/national and even international conferences)